CMP-Engineers/micro_ros_renesas2estudio_component/library_generation/extra_packages/quasor_interfaces/README.md

 ## ArmRanges.msg
 Message which includes ranges from all four ultrasonic sensors on the arm combined into a single message.

-Range values are in mm.
+Range values are in metres.

 ## ArmForces.msg
 Message which includes brush forces from the two load cells on the arm combined into a single message.

-Force values are in milliNewton.
+Force values are in newtons.

 ## Contributing